Essential tips for stand up paddle boarding with kids

 Like any adventurous activity or water sport, doing it safety is paramount.

 We are lucky that Mr Tin Box has some experience leading groups in outdoor activities.
-So he made sure we were safe paddle boarding with our six and four-year-olds.
+So he made sure we were safe paddle boarding with our then six and four-year-old kids.

 Here’s his seven top tips for making sure you are safe on the water when paddle boarding with kids: